stonne-simulator/stonne/README.md

 Currently, STONNE Mapper gives support to generate mappings of CONV, FC/DenseGEMM and SparseDense layers (how to use it in every case is explained later).
 For CONV mappings it integrates and use mRNA, another mapper designed for MAERI presented on ISPASS-2019.
 For FC/DenseGEMM and SparseDense it implements its own algorithms.
 In the most of the cases, the generated mappings gets more than the 90% of the performance from optimum configuration (based on the results obtained in our benchmarks), so it has a high trustly degree.

 This module and all of the implementations were made in a Final Degree Project in June 2022.
-Any question about its use or implementation can be made by contacting the author, Adrián Fenollar Navarro ([@Adrian-2105](https://github.com/Adrian-2105)).
+Any question about its use or implementation can be made by contacting the author directly ([@Adrian-2105](https://github.com/Adrian-2105)).

 ## Supported Architectures